pymoso/PyMOSO/README.md

     '''Example implementation of a MOSO algorithm.'''

     def solve(self, budget):
-        '''Compute a solution using fewer than budget simulations.'''
-        # implement your genius algorithm here
-        # return a set of points.
+    ```Initialize and solve a simulation optimization problem.'''
+      seed1 = self.orc.rng.get_seed()
+      self.endseed = seed1
+      itersoln = dict()
+      simcalls = dict()
+      itersoln[0] = set() | {self.x0}
+      simcalls[0] = 0
+      # generate solutions (perhaps in iterations) and save them to itersoln
+      # save the corresponding cumulative number of simulations to simcalls
+      # generate a seed that a user can input to PyMOSO to start the next independent run
+      resdict = {'itersoln': itersoln, 'simcalls': simcalls, 'endseed': self.endseed}
+      return resdict
 ```

-Arbitrary algorithms can used in pymoso by implementing the `solve` function of a `MOSOSolver` class as shown.
+PyMOSO can accommodate any simulation optimization algorithm by implementing the `solve` function of a `MOSOSolver` class as shown.
 It does not have to be a multi-objective algorithm.

-`pymoso solve myproblem.py mymoso.py 97`
+PyMOSO will require users to send an initial feasible point `x0` whether or not the algorithm needs it.
+It is accessed through `self.x0` which is a tuple.
+The return value must be a Python dictionary with the keys 'itersoln', 'simcalls', and 'endseed'. 'itersoln' itself is a dictionary with a key for every iteration (or a number indicating some ordered, intermediate step of the algorithm).
+Similarly, `simcalls` is itself a dictionary of iteration number by cumulative number of simulations at the end of the corresponding iteration. `endseed` is a tuple of length 6 representing a new indpendent `rng` seed users can pass into the next PyMOSO invocation.

-### Class Structure and internal functions
+##### Class Structure and internal functions
 The base class `MOSOSolver` implements basic members required to solve MOSO problems.
 To implement a general (i.e. non-RA) MOSO algorithm in pymoso, one must subclass `MOSOSolver` and implement the `MOSOSolver.solve` function with signature `solve(self, budget)` and it must return a set, even if the set contains a single point. `RASolver` is a subclass of `MOSOSolver` which provides the machinery needed to quickly implement a retrospective approximation algorithm.
 To implement an RA algorithm, one must subclass `RASolver` and implement its `spsolve` method with signature `spsolve(self, warm_start)` which returns a set of points.`RLESolver`, subclass of `RASolver`, allows quick implementation of MOSO solvers that use `RLE` to ensure convergence, as shown in the example accelerator above.
 One only needs to implement the `accel` method of `RLESolver`.
-Oracles are the problems that pymoso can solve.
+Oracles are the problems that PyMOSO can solve.
 Here, we provide a listing of the important objects available to pymoso programmers who are implementing MOSO algorithms.

 | pymoso object | Example | Description |
 | ------------- | ------- | ----------- |